 I sincerely hope that this section of this document grows for as long as this document exists.

 I dabble.
 I put myself to "works".
 The making of things.
 At boarding school, I attempted paper making, printing press, woodworking, and clay sculpture.
-Upon arriving in the US, I bought a tablet (an oddity in those days), which I used to learn how to draw
+Upon arriving in the US, I bought a tablet (an oddity in those days), which I used to learn how to draw.

 I did work as an editorials illustrator for the Emory Wheel when I was an undergraduate, in addition to the odd commissioned work here and there.

-In grad school, I was interested in adding more dimension to my art, and took up woodcarving.
+In grad school, I was interested in adding more dimension to my dabbling, and took up woodcarving.
 Then, as now, I very rarely kept any of my works.
 The people around me, to whom I could give my works, therefore determined what I worked on.
 My initial woodworking pieces tended to be derived from Christian, Islamic, Judaic, and Hindu iconography.

 Latter work was utilitarian (combs, ladles, furniture).
 Aditi encouraged me to diversify into carpentry and blacksmithing.
 We forged wedding rings from titanium for her sister in Calgary.